 (1) As-is condition.

-(2) As-is condition except Sellers warrant the plumbing, heating, electrical and air conditioning systems, septic, sewer, and water systems, and built-in appliances to be in operating condition on date of possession and warrant all well water to be potable, except for:
+(2) As-is condition except Sellers warrant the interior plumbing, heating, electrical and air conditioning systems, septic, sewer, and water systems, and built-in appliances to be in operating condition on date of possession and warrant all well water to be potable, except for:

 i. any items for which no repair amendment has been submitted with this contract and which were